It’s not just you: We’re all busier than we used to be. Doing any task in a time efficient manner just feels impossible these days.

 Say you want to bring in $100,000 per quarter.
 You might set weekly milestones of $8,000, making the goal more manageable and giving you a cushion in case you fall short one week.

-Setting goals helps you be efficient because it focuses your energies on what you want.
+Setting goals helps you be time efficient because it focuses your energy on what you want.
 That, in turn, improves your ability to achieve those goals.
-And if you’re a leader, you set the example for how your employees can get more done, too.

 2. Communicate on Your Terms